 Charles “Shane” Ellison joined the Duke Law faculty in 2020 in the Immigrant Rights Clinic.
-He formerly directed Creighton Law School’s Immigrant and Refugee Clinic through a collaborative partnership with the Immigrant Legal Center (ILC), where he served as legal director and lead attorney for more than nine years.
+In addition to the clinic, he also teaches a course on the intersection of race and immigration policy.
+Ellison formerly directed Creighton Law School’s Immigrant and Refugee Clinic through a collaborative partnership with the Immigrant Legal Center (ILC), where he served as legal director and lead attorney for more than nine years.
 During his tenure at ILC, he helped it grow from a four-employee organization to one of the largest nonprofit immigration law firms in the Midwest.

-Ellison currently sits on the National Amicus Committee of the American Immigration Lawyers Association (AILA), and he chairs the Asylum Litigation Working Group.
-He is frequently invited to speak at national immigration law conferences.
+Ellison currently sits on the Amicus Committee of the American Immigration Lawyers Association (AILA), and he chairs the Asylum Litigation Working Group.
+He was a co-recipient of the 2023 Jack Wasserman Award, an honor given to attorneys in recognition of their excellence in litigation in the field of immigration law.
+As a leading scholar on asylum and refugee law, he is frequently invited to speak on the subject at national immigration law conferences.
 His published scholarship has appeared in the Michigan Law Review Online, Columbia Human Rights Law Review, Georgetown Immigration Law Journal, Creighton Law Review, and several practitioner-focused journals.
 He obtained his BA, magna cum laude, in philosophy from Trinity College in Deerfield, Ill., and his JD, cum laude, from Hofstra Law School.